 - You receive evidence that your initial assessment of reaches, on-pars, and safeties was off.

-If you applied to reaches and on-pars with competitive interviewing and you don’t receive interview invites even from schools you considered on-pars, it’s a sign that you may have miscalculated your competitiveness.
+If you applied to reaches and on-pars with competitive interviewing and you don’t receive interview invites even from the on-pars, it’s a sign that you may have miscalculated your competitiveness.
 On the other hand, if you receive an interview invite from a high reach that you really didn’t expect, a reassessment might reveal the advisability of adding another reach or two in the second or third round.
 In either of these cases, revisit your list.
 Changing it may involve replacing some programs, or simply adding some.

 - Your plans or needs change.